 This doesn’t mean that BaseFEX is happy with people using the exchange for ML or other malicious activities and they do their utmost to prevent this from happening.

+BaseFEX isn’t like regular cryptocurrency exchanges like Binance, it offers something called ‘Leverage’ which lets you trade with more than the capital you deposit onto the exchange.
 The maximum leverage on BaseFEX is 100x, which means that you can trade with 100 times more than the coins on your BaseFEX account.

 The maximum amount of leverage you can use depends on which cryptocurrency you are trading, I put together a table which shows you the max leverage for each pair on BaseFEX:

 To change the leverage of your position on BaseFEX, change the slider on the main trading screen to the left-hand side (or underneath on the mobile app) to your desired leverage.
 You can also type it into the box if you prefer.
-You can also change the leverage during a trade if you have enough margin in your account.
+You can also change the leverage during a trade if you have enough initial margin in your account.